drupal/drupal/sites/all/README.txt

-// $Id: README.txt,v 1.3 2006/12/23 15:35:51 dries Exp $
+// $Id: README.txt,v 1.4 2009/03/18 09:53:04 dries Exp $

 This directory should be used to place downloaded and custom modules and themes which are common to all sites.
-This will allow you to more easily update Drupal core files.
-These modules and themes should be placed in subdirectories called modules and themes as follows:
+Keeping contributed and custom modules and themes in the sites directory will aid in upgrading Drupal core files.
+Place contributed and custom modules and themes in the sites/all/modules and sites/all/themes directories respectively.

-  sites/all/modules
-  sites/all/themes